Destiny's Child World Tour: Background and development

 Destiny's Child World Tour was Destiny's Child's first solely headlined concert tour.
-After serving as opening acts for TLC, Britney Spears and Christina Aguilera throughout 1999-2000, in support of their second studio album The Writing's on the Wall (1999), the group embarked on the MTV-sponsored Total Request Live Tour.
+After serving as opening acts for TLC and Christina Aguilera throughout 1999-2000, in support of their second studio album The Writing's on the Wall (1999), the group embarked on the MTV-sponsored Total Request Live Tour.
 In an appearance on Total Request Live on May 1, 2001, they revealed the tour's itinerary, which included concerts across North America from July 18 until September 23.
 (Note: While the tour was originally scheduled to run until September 23, 2001, its final show, among numerous others, was cancelled in the aftermath of September 11 attacks.
 Hence, the tour ended on September 21.)
 The group co-headlined the tour alongside 3LW, Dream, Eve, Nelly, St. Lunatics and Jessica Simpson.
 (Note: While Simpson was originally one of the headlining acts, she later withdrew from the tour and was replaced by City High.)
 While the Destiny's Child World Tour was set to be a direct overseas continuation of the Total Request Live Tour running throughout fall 2001, it was postponed in the aftermath of September 11 attacks, and the group instead focused on promotional activities for their first Christmas album 8 Days of Christmas (2001).
 Despite the group having announced a hiatus in order for members to focus on solo endeavors a week earlier, a Columbia Records representative announced the tour for spring 2002 in a press release on December 13, 2001.
 Beyoncé's younger sister Solange Knowles was further announced as a supporting act.